I See What You Mean

 Argent was shocked by the attention his creation has received.
-The blue bear is now a Mile High City icon and appears all over the internet with comments like, “Where is this bear located!?
-I NEED to see it in person!” and, “You can’t stop in Denver without getting a photo with the big blue bear.”
-In an interview with Visit Denver, Argent said, “To me, it’s kind of like the bear needs the building, and the building needs the bear.”
+The bear is now a Mile High City icon and appears all over the internet with comments like, “Where is this bear located!?
+I NEED to see it in person!”
+In an interview, Argent said, “To me, it’s kind of like the bear needs the building, and the building needs the bear.”

 So why is the bear so popular?
 Is it the bold color?
 Is it the huge-ness of it?
 (Yes, huge-ness is totally a word.)
-Or is it the whimsical, playful nature of the bear, and how it seems to be peering into the convention windows as if to say, “What’s going on today?”
+Or is it the whimsical, playful nature of the bear?
+It seems to be peering into the convention windows as if to say, “What’s going on today?”

 My vote is the latter.

-Whatever the case may be, the big blue bear is certainly a Denver landmark and is worth a visit on your next trip to the city.
+Whatever the case may be, the bear is certainly a Denver landmark and is worth a visit on your next trip to the city.

 Thanks for reading,